dakshitha/ballerina_connector_use_cases/README.md

 - Check Salesforce to see the newly created Account and Opportunity under that account.
 The verified phone number will also receive a text message stating that the donation will be processed.

 - To activate the seconde workflow, go to Salesforce and click on the created (or any other) Opportunity and change the stage to Closed-Won.
-Now the verified phone number will receive a text message which thanks the user and informs that the donation has been processed and accepted.
+Now the verified phone number will receive a text message, which thanks and informs the user that the donation has been processed and accepted.